neams-th-coe/cardinal/doc/content/tutorials/pincell_multiphysics.md

 The solid mesh is shown in [solid_mesh].
 This mesh is generated using MOOSE's [reactor module](https://mooseframework.inl.gov/modules/reactor/index.html), which can be used to make sophisticated meshes of typical reactor geometries such as pin lattices, ducts, and reactor vessels.
+In this example, we use this module to set up just a single pincell.

 !media pincell_solid.png
   id=solid_mesh